daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 * If you look at tests as at **live** documentation - Yes.
 * If you really write unit-tests to cover things that too close to implementation and react-lifecycle - ...
 I don't know.
 I haven't been writing such a test for a long time.
 Are you sure that the covered logic is component responsibility?
 Maybe that logic should be extracted and tested accordingly?

-### Why not to use cypress-react-unit-test then?
+### Why not use cypress-react-unit-test then?
 Why do we need Storybook?
 I have no doubts - it is our future to test components.
 There will be no need to maintain a separate instance of the Storybook, all tests will be entirely under the responsibility of Cypress, the configuration will be simplified, etc.
 But now the tool has some problems that make the environment provided incomplete for running tests.
 Hope that Gleb Bahmutov and the Cypress team will make it worked 🤞